Skip to content

 Drag one of the choices below:

-• B. the swapping of genetic material occurs at the chiasmata
+• A. the swapping of genetic material occurs between homologous chromosomes

-• C. the paired chromosomes being to separate
+• B. the paired chromosomes being to separate

-Click to show Matching Meiosis Terms to Definitions example problem
+Click to show Meiosis Terms and Definitions example problem

 Match each of the following Meiosis terms with their corresponding definitions.